Marauders in Morocco in 2017

 We had some thick Moroccan - Harira Soup from a road side stall where locals were eating.
 Abundant with fresh vegetables, lentils and meat, a hot steaming bowl of Harira soup is the first choice of Moroccans to break the fast, during the holy month of Ramadan.
 It was really cheap - only 3 MAD.
 Then we had Some Alu Paratha type of thing with Harissa sauce.
 It was somewhat like our Ghugni.

 Our next destination was Saadian tombs.
 It was within walking distance.
 Saadian Tombs were not discovered till the beginning of the 20th century.
 They have been preserved just like they were during the glory days of the Saadian rulers.
 Unlike the El Badi Palace, they were not destroyed.
-Inside you could find an overload of Zelij (Morrocan tiles) and some beautiful decoration.
+Inside you could find an overload of Zelij (Moroccan tiles) and some beautiful decoration.
 Unfortunately when we reached it was already 4 pm and was closed.
 So we could not go inside (Entry fee was 10 MAD).

-We were told that , our next destination Palace de Bahia, was also closed.
+Palace de Bahia, was also closed.
 The palace is well worth a visit and gives a great impression of what it must have been like to be a 19th century nobleman in Morocco.
 There is a nice garden with banana flowers, tranquil courtyards, and other lovely plants.

 So, instead, we decided to go for a horse ride (caleche) for 100 MAD (lasts 1 hour).
 It was a quick nice and romantic way to see the city.
-It also passeed through the European part of the city.
+It also passed through the European part of the city.
 The roads in Marrakech can match any European city.

 After we were done with our ride, we decided to go to Palace de Bahia.
 There was a synagogue nearby.
 We met a person who took us to a private synagogue.
 Since they asked for money, we decided not to go inside.
 By that time it was already dark.
 We went to one of the numerous Souks/ Markets to buy some stuff.
-It reminded me of Grand Baazar of Turkey.
+It reminded me of Grand Bazaar of Turkey.

 We had some Moroccan Cookies on the way.
 Mohua got an orange picked by a policeman for her from a tree.
 But it turned to be very sour.
 There is orange trees all around Morocco.
 They are really good.